eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/architecture-and-reference-framework-main.md

 - verify that the PID or attestation it received matches the request.
-- verify the signature of the PID or attestation, using the appropriate trust anchor, in the same way as described for a Relying Party Instance in [Section 6.6.3.6](#6636-relying-party-instance-verifies-the-authenticity-of-the-pid-or-attestation).
+- verify the signature of the PID or attestation, using the appropriate trust anchor if available, in the same way as described for a Relying Party Instance in [Section 6.6.3.6](#6636-relying-party-instance-verifies-the-authenticity-of-the-pid-or-attestation).
+Note that for a non-qualified attestation, the Wallet Unit may not be in possession of the necessary trust anchor.
 - show the contents (i.e., attribute values) of the new PID or attestation to the User and request the User's approval for storing the new PID or attestation.
 When requesting approval, the Wallet Unit shows the contents of the PID or attestation to the User.
-The Wallet Unit also informs the User about the identity of the PID Provider or Attestation Provider, using the subject information from the PID Provider or Attestation Provider access certificate.
+The Wallet Unit also informs the User about the identity of the PID Provider or Attestation Provider, using the subject information from the PID Provider's or Attestation Provider's access certificate.

-If one these verifications fail, the Wallet Unit will delete the PID or attestation, and will inform the User that issuance was not successful.
+If any of these verifications fail, the Wallet Unit will delete the PID or attestation, and will inform the User that issuance was not successful.
 Otherwise, the Wallet Unit will store the PID or attestation and will inform the User that issuance was successful.
-If it supports the Digital Credentials API, see [Section 4.4.3](#443-remote-presentation-transaction-flows), the Wallet Unit will also disclose the fact that it contains the new PID or attestation to the Digital Credentials API framework.
+If it supports the Digital Credentials API, see [Section 4.4.3](#443-remote-presentation-transaction-flows), the Wallet Unit will also disclose the fact that it contains the new PID or attestation to the Digital Credentials API framework, unless the User has disabled such disclosure.

 ##### 6.6.2.6 User activates the PID